 Mr. Gale has been a director of Knight since 2013 and was a director of Paladin from 2008 to 2014.
 Mr. Gale is the founding partner of Signet Healthcare Partners.
 He initiates investments and provides active management oversight to a number of the portfolio companies.
-He is currently the Chairman of the Board of Alpex Pharma S.A. and also serves on the Board of Directors of Spepharm AG, Pfenex Inc., Bionpharma Inc., and IGI Laboratories Inc. Prior to founding Signet Healthcare Partners, Mr. Gale was head of principal investment activities and head of investment banking for Gruntal & Co., LLC ("Gruntal").
-While at Gruntal, Mr. Gale's investment activities included Andrx Corporation, Royce Laboratories (merged with Watson Pharmaceuticals), Lifecell Corporation, Neurocrine Biosciences, and BML Pharmaceuticals (acquired by Endo Pharmaceuticals).
-Prior to joining Gruntal, he originated and managed private equity investments for the Home Insurance Co., Gruntal's parent.
+He is currently the Chairman of the Board of Alpex Pharma S.A. and Teligent Inc. and also serves on the Board of Directors of Spepharm AG, Bionpharma Inc., CoreRx, Inc., Leon Nanodrugs GmbH and Chr.
+Olesen Synthesis A/S. Prior to founding Signet Healthcare Partners, Mr. Gale worked for Gruntal & Co., LLC ("Gruntal") as head of principal investment activities and investment banking.
+Prior to joining Gruntal, he worked at Home Insurance Co., Gruntal's parent.
 Earlier in his career, Mr. Gale was a senior investment banker at E.F.
 Hutton & Co.
 Mr. Gale holds an M.B.A. from the University of Chicago.